-This Articles first appeared on March 7, 2017 on CMSWire.com.
+This Article first appeared on CMSWire.com.

 Artificial intelligence (AI) promises to deliver enterprises higher efficiency, increased accuracy and greater utilization of corporate information assets.